danielyoung/angular-styleguide/README.md

 *Opinionated Angular style guide for teams by [@john_papa](//twitter.com/john_papa)*

-If you are looking for an opinionated style guide for syntax, conventions, and structuring Angular applications, then step right in.
-These styles are based on my development experience with [Angular](//angularjs.org), presentations, [Pluralsight training courses](http://pluralsight.com/training/Authors/Details/john-papa) and working in teams.

-The purpose of this style guide is to provide guidance on building Angular applications by showing the conventions I use and, more importantly, why I choose them.
+*The purpose of this style guide is to provide guidance on building Angular applications by showing the conventions I use and, more importantly, why I choose them.

-## Community Awesomeness and Credit
-Never work in a vacuum.
-I find that the Angular community is an incredible group who are passionate about sharing experiences.
-As such, a friend and Angular expert Todd Motto and I have collaborated on many styles and conventions.
-We agree on most, and some we diverge.
-I encourage you to check out [Todd's guidelines](https://github.com/toddmotto/angularjs-styleguide) to get a sense for his approach and how it compares.

-Many of my styles have been from the many pair programming sessions [Ward Bell](http://twitter.com/wardbell) and I have had.
-My friend Ward has certainly helped influence the ultimate evolution of this guide.

 ## Table of Contents